Rafiduzzaman/Awesome-Books-/ReadMe.md

 # 📖 [GamerZportal] <a name="about-project"></a>

-GamerZportal

-**[GamerZportal]** is a dynamic and visually appealing webpage that serves as an interactive showcase of my skills, experiences, and projects.
-Built using HTML and CSS, this portfolio website aims to present my professional profile in an engaging and professional manner.The link  to my project is
+Awesome Books

+**[GamerZportal]** is a website fully focused on javascript to implement ES6 modules and mild html and css

 ## 🛠 Built With <a name="built-with">HTML, CSS and JS</a>

 ### Tech Stack <a name="tech-stack">N/A</a>

-HTML,CSS and JS is used
+HTML,CSS and JS is used along with ES6 modules

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

-A simple webpage with Home and About page.
-And there is an online version of this webpage.

-- **Button_animation**
-- **links**
-- **Design**
+An interactive webpage made with javascript.

-- **Contact_Form**
+- **User_Interface**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>